section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 - Hit the play button and examine the results.

 ### Summary
 In this tutorial, we have covered the following:

 - [How to obtain security credentials from the AWS console](#obtaining-your-security-credentials)
 - [How to create an s3 bucket](#creating-an-s3-bucket)
 - [How to fetch created s3 buckets](#fetching-created-s3-buckets)
 - [How to upload a single object to an s3 bucket](#uploading-a-single-object-to-an-s3-bucket).
 - [How to upload multiple objects to an s3 bucket](#uploading-multiple-objects-to-an-s3-bucket).
 - [How to fetch objects from an s3 bucket](#fetching-uploaded-objects-from-an-s3-bucket).
 - [How to delete a single object from an s3 bucket](#deleting-a-single-object-from-an-s3-bucket).
 - [How to delete multiple objects from an s3 bucket](#deleting-multiple-objects-from-an-s3-bucket).
 - [How to delete an s3 bucket](#deleting-an-s3-bucket)

 ### Conclusion

-AWS S3 bucket is by far the most used cloud storage service.
+AWS S3 bucket is by far a commonly used cloud storage service.
 It provides the agility to be able to perform various operations on objects.
 Uploading objects to a cloud storage service is better than flooding your server with bulk data.

 AWS Node.js SDK provides more functionalities to s3 and other services than described in this article.
 To check them out, visit the [official docs](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/tutorials.html).